Key information

 - equip owners corporations with clear and timely information to inform decision-making and enable scrutiny of their strata manager’s actions and interests.

-When do the changes start?
+When did the changes start?

 Who do the changes impact?